 A girl Esperanza befriends as she starts to get older.
 Sally is more sexually mature and seems beautiful and glamorous to Esperanza.
-She has an abusive father and lets herself be taken advantage of by… (read full character analysis)
+She has an abusive father and lets herself be taken advantage of by… read analysis of Sally

 The protagonist and narrator of the novel, a young Chicana (Mexican-American) teenager whose name means “hope” in Spanish.
 The book follows a year of her life in a barrio (Latino neighborhood) of Chicago, during which she both experiences traumatic events and matures sexually, emotionally, and artistically.